twilio/twilio-ruby/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library supports and is [tested against][travis] the following Ruby
 implementations:

 - Ruby 2.1.0